-He also plays piano (rarely in public) but finds the violin particularly rewarding because the character of the sound can be changed continuously, and because of the social aspect of orchestral playing.
-Violins often get the main melody and rarely sit silent, counting bars rest.
-Since it’s a relatively soft instrument, many are required and there are usually vacancies.
-Playing in unison if seated at the back can be a challenge.
+He also plays piano (not in public) but finds the violin particularly rewarding because there is more control over sound character, and because of the social aspect of orchestral playing.
+Violins often get the main melody and rarely sit silent, counting bars.
+Most orchestras have vacancies for string players because so many are required.
 There are many amateur orchestras around here – nearly 200 in Greater London alone – and it would be possible to play in concerts almost every weekend.

 Phil’s violin is probably 19th century German (with a fake label inside) and previously belonged to his father.
 The bow is much more modern and was made recently by a local craftsman.
 It needs to be rehaired every couple of years and the violin occasionally needs polishing and a change of strings but otherwise doesn’t need much maintenance.

 Some memorable events over the years have included seeing a conductor step backwards off the stage and a cellist falling off the stage onto his cello, being hit by flying conductor’s batons, struggling to play in cold and windy conditions and in tiny orchestra pits and by candlelight, playing in costume and makeup on stage and on TV and of course lots of embarrassing mistakes.
 His other hobbies include maintaining the orchestra’s website and designing and operating lighting and sound for theatrical productions, most recently at the Barn Theatre in Oxted.
 There are more details and pictures on his website at www.mckerracher.net.